soroush-04/AndroidApp-hydration-tracker/README.md

 The next page in the application is the home page of it.
 As we can see here it contains different information and widgets.
 The first one is the Goal of intake water for the user.
 The user can also modify this goal amount by using the Set Goal option.
 The next part is showing the total progression of water consumption for the user.
-Also, Add Water allows the user to add water drank by using this section.
 In the Add Water section, the user can input the amount of consumed water, so the total progress will be updated based on it in the Home Page.
 The last three options are profile, reminders, and logout for adjusting user’s information, modify notifications, and log out from account respectively.

 <div align="center">